Julius Caesar's planned invasion of the Parthian Empire: Background and motivation for invasion

-By the 40s BC, recent hostilities between the Roman Republic and the Parthian Empire dated to the Marcus Licinius Crassus's campaign in 53 BC which ended in a crushing Roman defeat in the Battle of Carrhae.
+By the 40s BC, recent hostilities between the Roman Republic and the Parthian Empire dated to Marcus Licinius Crassus's campaign in 53 BC which ended in a crushing Roman defeat in the Battle of Carrhae.
 Afterward, occasional clashes in border regions continued, though Parthian raids into Syria and Cilicia were largely repelled by the Romans.
 Parthia subsequently took Pompey's side in the civil war against Caesar.
 (Note: Parthia was aware of the political divide in Rome and that Caesar's victory in the civil war could lead to invasion.)
 In 45 BC, Caesar emerged victorious in the civil war, and turned his attention east for his next campaign.

 The public excuse for the expedition was the need to avenge the failed invasion attempt by Crassus, even though it dated back ten years at this point.
 To many Romans, this defeat still required revenge.
 (Note: According to Dio, the Roman people's desire for that revenge led to Caesar being given sole command of the Parthian campaign by a unanimous vote.)
 As the Roman Republic in 45 BC was still politically divided after the civil war, Marcus Cicero tried to lobby Caesar to postpone the Parthian invasion and to solve domestic problems instead.
 Following a similar line of thought in June that year, Caesar temporarily wavered in his intention to leave with the expedition.
 However, Caesar finally decided to leave Rome and to join the army in Macedonia.

 A number of motivations have been proposed to explain Caesar's decision to continue his military career.
 After a victorious campaign he would have, as Plutarch wrote, "completed this circuit of his empire, which would then be bounded on all sides by the ocean" and effectively achieved world domination as the Romans understood it.
 Furthermore, he would have returned home with his lifelong dictatorship secured.
 It has also been proposed that Caesar knew of the threats against him and felt that leaving Rome and being in the company of a loyal army would be safer both personally and politically.
 Caesar may have also wished to heal the rift from the civil war or to distract from it by reminding the populace of Rome of the threat of a neighbouring empire.

 Historian Nic Fields argued that Caesar's plan was a "grandiose campaign" backed by "breathtaking self-assurance", with the dictator seemingly being more inspired by his own comparatively limited military experience with eastern enemies than the reality on the ground.
 Even though the Parthians had completely crushed Crassus' legions, Caesar may have still seen the Parthian Empire in the context of the "myth of eastern degeneracy" which had been reinforced by his easy victory over the Kingdom of Pontus in 47 BC.